cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 # Nmap done at Wed Dec  8 20:12:16 2021 -- 1 IP address (1 host up) scanned in 982.31 seconds
 ```

-FLAG 1: How many ports are open on the target? — 2
+FLAG 1: How many ports are open on the target? - 2

 Looks like IIS running on port 80.
-Let’s go take a peek.
+Let's go take a peek.

-…And, it’s just the default IIS “hello world” page.
-Looks a damn sight prettier than Apache’s.
+...And, it's just the default IIS "hello world" page.
+Looks a damn sight prettier than Apache's.

-FLAG 2: What is the title of the webserver’s index page? — IIS Windows Server
+FLAG 2: What is the title of the webserver's index page? - IIS Windows Server

-Since there’s nothing obvious here (and because the CTF is prompting us to do so), let’s sic gobuster on this to see if there’s anything interesting that’s not linked to the (default) index page.
+Since there's nothing obvious here (and because the CTF is prompting us to do so), let's sic gobuster on this to see if there's anything interesting that's not linked to the (default) index page.

 ```bash
 gobuster \